bampli/doc/docs/content/posts/conflict-in-the-pyramid.md

 Initials | Indicator | description
 --- | --- | ---
-Ai | Information Analysis | Manager evaluates process operation Ad | Decision Analysis | Manager interprets company command decision
+Ai | Information Analysis | Manager evaluates process operation Ad | Decision Analysis | Manager interprets command decision

 {{< /columns >}}

 - The green arrows represent the path taken by the information.
-The subordinates cause the information originated in the process to be propagated through the pyramid until it reaches input Iin.
-It is the manager's responsibility to perform the Ai analysis of the information received before passing it on to his immediate boss through the Iout exit.
+The subordinates cause the information originated in the process to be propagated through the pyramid until it reaches input **Iin**.
+It is the manager's responsibility to perform the **Ai** analysis of the information received before passing it on to his immediate boss through the **Iout** exit.
 Accordingly, the information is expected to follow its path towards the investor, located at the top of the pyramid.
 - The orange arrows express the Investor's command to be propagated through the pyramid structure until it reaches the process.
-Thus, decisions made at the upper echelons of the company are expected to result in immediate management orders received at Din.
-The manager must perform the Ad analysis and generate a set of Dout decisions for their subordinates, following company determinations.
+Thus, decisions made at the upper echelons of the company are expected to result in immediate management orders received at **Din**.
+The manager must perform the **Ad** analysis and generate a set of **Dout** decisions for their subordinates, following company determinations.
 - The yellow arrows reflect audits performed by good managers.
-By reporting Iout information to the immediate boss, the manager may anticipate a future investor Din decision.
-Likewise, after triggering a Dout decision that affects the process, a future reflection on the Iin entry that consolidates the change is expected.
+By reporting **Iout** information to the immediate boss, the manager may anticipate a future investor **Din** decision.
+Likewise, after triggering a **Dout** decision that affects the process, a future reflection on the **Iin** entry that consolidates the change is expected.

-## The pyramid distorts information and decisions
+## The pyramid distorts info & decisions

 Undoubtedly, the hierarchical pyramid solves the investor's problem of increasing control over the process.
 But at what cost?
 See in the example below that a three-level pyramid requires information and decisions to pass through three managers to reach the investor and the process respectively.

 ![X 9 4 distortion](https://user-images.githubusercontent.com/86032/79128964-bf77c100-7d7a-11ea-93d7-6966c1fd822f.png)

-Consider the investor passing on to his first echelon a decision D that should be directed to the process.
-At the same time, information I is captured at the lowest level of the pyramid near the process.
+Consider the investor passing on to his first echelon a decision **D** that should be directed to the process.
+At the same time, information **I** is captured at the lowest level of the pyramid near the process.
 In the small startup where the investor does everything, there is no distortion in decision and information, the contact is direct.

-In the hierarchical manager structure, only level 1 managers receive the "pure" investor decision D. They will then analyze and relay the D1out decision to the second level, taking into account the interpretation of how the D decision should be implemented by their subordinates.
+In the hierarchical manager structure, only level 1 managers receive the "pure" investor decision **D**.
+They will then analyze and relay the **D1out** decision to the second level, taking into account the interpretation of how the **D** decision should be implemented by their subordinates.
 See below the equation as it looks:

 **D1out** = **D1in.
 A1d** = **D. A1d** = **D2in**